 3. Have Reading Material At The Ready For Kids

-Kids with access to books and other reading material (from comic books to magazines and newspapers) are more likely to read and learn to enjoy the pastime.
+Kids with access to books and other reading material (from comic books to magazines and newspapers) are likelier to read and learn to enjoy the pastime.

 You are your child’s first and most significant role model.
 When you read for entertainment and edification, your kids glean that reading is important and enjoyable.

-You can find books on virtually any subject, making it possible to discover titles your child is sure to enjoy.
+You can find books on virtually any subject, making it possible to discover titles your child will surely enjoy.
 Research shows that kids who have access to books and can choose their own reading materials are more motivated to read and have more developed reading skills.

 Discuss the characters and elements of a book while you are reading together and after you have finished.
 Talking about books shows the value you place on them and helps with reading comprehension.